eugef/node-mocks-http/README.md

 $ npm install --save-dev node-mocks-http
 ```

-> Our example includes `--save-dev` based on the assumption that **node-mocks-http** will be used as a development dependency..
+> Our example includes `--save-dev` based on the assumption that **node-mocks-http** will be used as a development dependency.

 After installing the package include the following in your test files: